jac459/meta-core/README.md

 # metaCore
-MetaCore allows you to manage your meta platform from your NEEO remote.
+MetaCore can be used to manage the meta platform from the UI of the NEEO remote.

 Visit this page to learn more about meta: https://github.com/jac459/meta

-metaCore will allow you to:
+metaCore can be used to:
 - Manage the "Driver Library" of meta:
   - download/ update drivers created by the meta community to your system
   - activate/ deactivate drivers